Ilizaliturri-Albert/CIT360/Client-and-Server-Sockets/Understanding Portfolio.md

 ### Sockets

-- A sockets is one endpoit of a two way connection.
+- A sockets is one endpoint of a two way connection.

 My Examples for Client and Server Sockets: